Student Wellbeing & Support

 Emotional Encouragement from Family

-Emotional support is one of the strongest predictors of student success.
-When students feel understood and encouraged at home, they are more likely to stay motivated and overcome obstacles.
+Emotional support is a key predictor of student success.
+When students feel understood and encouraged at home, they are more likely to stay motivated and overcome challenges.

 How Families Provide Emotional Support